mramshaw/NoteM/Logging.md

 Language (English, French) is a user setting, but is listed here as a device characteristic.
 Locale may not be present, but is generally a sub-category of language (as in __en\_US__, __fr\_FR__, etc).

+Determining the user's preferred language setting may be somewhat more complicated without a user sign-in, as this seems to be how this datum is normally obtained.

 #### Android